HachemiIbrahim/ChatAppAndroid/README.md

     Java: The programming language used to develop the application.
     Firebase: A cloud-based platform that provides various services including authentication and real-time database.

+<h1>Project Setup</h1>

+   To get started with the project, follow these steps:
+1-Clone the repository to your local machine
-    FirebaseUI: A library that simplifies the process of implementing Firebase authentication in Android applications.
+2-Open the project in Android Studio

-<h1>Installation</h1>

-    Clone the repository or download the source code.
+3-Resolve Dependencies
-    Open the project in Android Studio.
+4-Build the project
-    Set up the Firebase project in the Firebase console (https://console.firebase.google.com).
+5-Run the project
-    Connect the app to the Firebase project by following the Firebase setup instructions provided by Firebase console.
-    Enable Firebase Authentication and Firebase Realtime Database for your project.
-    Update the Firebase configuration file google-services.json in the project directory with your own Firebase project credentials.
-    Build and run the application on an Android emulator or physical device.